 Masters of Ceremony Michael Falcon and Joletta Belton will be moderating the summit and will connect each presenter’s stories throughout the two-day event.
 “They will share their patients’ narratives while the speakers will be looking at it from a population perspective, like societal pain and social justice,” said Prasad.

-Cuccaro, who is a practicing osteopathic physician and pain specialist in Corvallis, Oregon, will kick off with his talk about the “protection and construction” nature of pain.
+Cuccaro, who is a practicing osteopathic physician and pain specialist in Corvallis, Ore, will kick off with his talk about the “protection and construction” nature of pain.

 “If you understand those two things really well, everything falls into place,” Cuccaro said in a phone interview.
 “If you think pain is only a damage indicator, and you reframe it into a protective or warning mechanism, that would change how you think about pain.”

 Cuccaro compared such thinking with a plumber and firefighter mentality.
 A plumber approach would attempt to fix the problem by finding its source, while a firefighter approach has a more constructive approach where there are multiple potential causes of the problem, not just one.

 Although most of the Oregon Pain Summit will have very little interaction among the attendees, one presentation will have some “mingling.”
 Crawford’s talk will have participants engage in breakout sessions where they practice the various teaching methods they learn in her talk.

 “People need real life lessons, real life experiences, and real life applications in order to be empowered with the skills they need to successfully self-manage their pain and self-direct their lives,” Crawford explained.
 “What can we learn by singing a song in German together?
 Making scribbles on a piece of paper?
 Investigating the lived experience of our daily activities?

 “How can you design experiential education activities and adapt them for different ages, cultures, and literacy levels?
 Join in on the fun and find out!”